-The south coast has everything you could wish for, whether you are seeking an adventure or just some rest and relaxation.
-However, it is well advised to thoroughly explore the coastal region by car.
+The south coast has everything you could wish for, whether you are seeking an adventure or just some rest.
+However, it is well advised to explore the coastal region by car.
 The coastal highway runs all the way to the northern frontier.
-There are also many buses, taxis and shuttles running along the coast, but a car is always your best bet if you like your independence.
+There are also many buses, taxis, and shuttles running along the coast, but a car is always your best bet if you like your independence.

-To the south, the small fishing community of Shimoni hides a secret; deep mysterious caves lead all the way from the ocean deep into the heart of the jungles.
-These caves where long used as safe havens against Arab slavers.
+To the south, the small fishing community of Shimoni hides a secret; deep, mysterious caves lead all the way from the ocean deep into the heart of the jungles.
+These caves were long used as safe havens against Arab slavers.

 One must-see highlight on the pristine coast is the small town of Malindi.
 But before you head to Malindi, be sure to stop at Watamu en-route.
 Why?
 Have you ever seen turtles nesting?
 I thought not…

-Watama is a sleepy little village, and the shore can be quite deserted once you move away from the resorts.
+Watamu is a sleepy little village, and the shore can be quite deserted once you move away from the resorts.
 These beaches are major nesting sites for sea turtles.
-This is the part where you can deliver a service to the community, while experiencing something truly unique that few people will ever get to see in their lifetime.
+This is the part where you can deliver a service to the community while experiencing something truly unique that few people will ever get to see in their lifetime.

 Now, for a safari with a bite; if you like snakes, BioKen Snake Farm in Watamu extracts snake poison for anti-venom purposes.
 They also specialize in tracking, catching and releasing monsters like Pythons, Cobras and the fatal Puff Adder and Mamba.
 Day trips to find snakes are possible if you arrange it in advance.

-The Marine National Parks offer some of the finest snorkeling and scuba diving in the world.
+The Marine National Parks offer some of the most exceptional snorkeling and scuba diving in the world.
 It is one of the few places where you dare snorkel in water less than 3 meters deep.
-If you are not keen on sticking your head underwater, glass bottomed boats will provide a window opportunity to look into the rich marine life.
+If you are not keen on sticking your head underwater, glass-bottomed boats will provide a window opportunity to look into the abundant marine life.

 If you have some extra time, visit the Marafa Depression northwest of Malindi.
 It is locally known as Hell’s Kitchen due to an extensive series of gorges and gullies, turning it into an otherworldly landscape.

 Or skip to Depression and head straight for the thick jungles of Arabuko Sokoke.
-Winding paths and crumpling ruins will tell its own tale, and bring you close to Kenya’s best kept secret; the lost town of Gedi, hidden deep within the heart of the forest.
+Winding paths and crumbling ruins will tell its tale, and bring you close to Kenya’s best-kept secret; the lost town of Gedi, hidden deep within the heart of the forest.
 Don’t be surprised if you run into a herd of elephants along the way.

-Remember, Kenya is a high risk malaria area, so to reduce your chances of infection, bring plenty of repellents, and consider using anti-malarial drugs if it will set your mind at ease.
+Remember, Kenya is a high-risk malaria area, so to reduce your chances of infection, bring plenty of repellents, and consider using anti-malarial drugs if it will set your mind at ease.
 The only vaccine that is required before heading into Kenya is a Yellow Fever shot, and this is only for visitors coming in from the tropics.
-No other vaccines are required.
+No other vaccines are needed.